RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[SavePoseMover]]** - Save or retrieve a pose for use in another mover/filter.

+**[[StorePoseSnapshot|StorePoseSnapshotMover]]** - Store a snapshot of the current residue numbering in the pose as a named reference pose, so that subsequent movers can use the current state's residue numbering even if residue numbering has changed.

 **[[ReportToDB|ReportToDBMover]]** - Report structural data to a relational database.

 **[[ResetBaseline|ResetBaselineMover]]** - Reset the baseline (not needed for MC)